Views:

 If your credit card number is compromised, contact your card issuer, and follow their instructions to have the card canceled.

-It may also affect your credit score.
-To learn more, visit this article: What is a credit score?
+To learn more, visit this article: What is a Credit Card Leak?

 If your bank account information is compromised, contact your bank, and follow their instructions to secure your account and funds.

-If your home address is compromised:
+If your personal home address is compromised:

 • Find out how your address got online and how many people can see it.